zlatanvasovic/mistype/README.md

 [Codify.css](https://github.com/zdroid/codify.css) (Normalize.css fork) or
 Normalize.css besides Mistype.

-## Template
+## Examples

-Template lies in `template.html`.
+The best example of Mistype usage is its own site that lies in `index.html`.
 You can find some additional styles in it.

 ## Browser support